KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/dice.md

 **dicelist**

-The `dicelist` method displays the total list of `fundingtxid`'s of all `dice` contracts available on the asset chain.
+The `dicelist` method displays the total list of `fundingtxid`'s of all `dice` contracts available on the Smart Chain.

 A `fundingtxid` is the txid of the transaction that created and funded the relevant contract.